al70023/NERC-Dashboard-Demo/README.md

 ## Bugs
 1. Currently, running npm install in the root directory will reinstall a package being used for the table formatting: react-bootstrap-table-toolkit
    This package has a bug that produces an error.
 I manually fixed the package, however, every npm install resets to old package downloaded online.
-   Thus, I keep the updated package as a seperate folder in the main directory, and drag a copy of it into my node_modules if I ever need to run npm install
+   Thus, I keep the updated package as a seperate folder in the main directory, and drag a copy of it into my node_modules if I ever need to run npm install.

 2. On Update Baseline (Existing Asset), if the last action taken on step 1 (change control information form) is to attach a screenshot, that screenshot will not persist in saved state.
    Thus, last action when filling out the change control info form should be typing into some field, before moving on to next step.